thaopletk/outbreaksimulator/README.md

-# infectious animal disease Outbreak Simulator (iadOS)
+# Disease and decision simulator

+Simulates disease outbreaks given management decisions, and outputs data for simulation workshops

-Infectious animal disease outbreak simulator for [Enhancing Models for Rapid Decision-Support in Emergency Animal Disease Outbreaks (HASTE)](https://ardc.edu.au/project/enhancing-models-for-rapid-decision-support-in-emergency-animal-disease-outbreaks/) project.
-The aim of this simulator is to simulate a realistic scenario and data that could be recorded during an emergency animal disease outbreak, which is then used as part of decision making.
+Infectious animal disease outbreak and decision-making simulator for [Enhancing Models for Rapid Decision-Support in Emergency Animal Disease Outbreaks (HASTE)](https://ardc.edu.au/project/enhancing-models-for-rapid-decision-support-in-emergency-animal-disease-outbreaks/) project.
+The aim of this simulator is to simulate a realistic scenario and data that could be recorded during an emergency animal disease outbreak, and support branching decision-making.

 **Code written by Thao P. Le and Isobel Abell**
 (base code and FMD_modelling module written by Isobel Abell, and adapted by Thao P. Le)